wgao688/Human-cardiac-multiome-analysis/ATAC/aggregated_analysis/SCENICplus_sex_aging_analysis/README.md

 In this directory, we will run SCENIC+ analysis.
 Make sure that you have SCENIC+ installed in a separate conda environment, as it requires more specific dependencies.
 See here: https://scenicplus.readthedocs.io/en/latest/install.html for installation instructions.

-### STEP 1: Generate subsamples of the ATAC and RNA adata by cell types and age+disease status.
+### STEP 1: Generate subsamples of the ATAC and RNA adata by sex.

-We will only perform analysis for cell types in which there are at least 750 cells for all age+disease statuses (fetal, ND, disease).
-These are the following cell types that satisfy those conditions: Cardiomyocyte, Endothelial, Fibroblast, Lymphoid, Myeloid, Pericyte
+For each cell type, randomly select cells from each donor to maximize number of donors for this analysis, while maintaining sex balance.
+We will keep only 5000 cell per cell type to due scalability issues.
+Analysis will focus on the major cell types for which we have enough cells: Cardiomyocyte, Endothelial, Fibroblast, Myeloid, and Pericyte.

 ```
 - 01A_generate_subsampled_ATAC.ipynb
 - 01B_generate_subsampled_RNA.ipynb